 What Drug Addiction Does to Your Heart

-The dangers of addiction for your heart coupled with the long-term effects of drug abuse on the skeletal and nervous systems show how important sobriety is for your health.
-Keep reading to learn what can drugs do to your heart and how to catch the signs of drug-induced heart problems early.
+It may literally be destroying your heart.
+Drugs are bad for your heart.
+Even prescription drugs such as benzos and opiates can increase the risk of cardiac problems.
+The dangers of addiction for your heart, coupled with the long-term effects of drug abuse on the skeletal and nervous systems, show how important sobriety is for your health.
+Keep reading to learn the answer to “What can drugs do to your heart?”
+We’ll also explain how to catch the signs of drug-induced heart problems early.

-Signs of Heart Damage from Drugs
+Signs of Heart Damage From Drugs

 Additional side effects of drugs on the heart include: